Skip to main content

 The 2026 cliff and what comes after 2027

-Under current law—the TCJA 2017 statutory schedule, unchanged by subsequent legislation as of this writing—bonus depreciation drops to 0% for property placed in service in 2027 and beyond.
+Per P.L.
+115-97 §13201 (Tax Cuts and Jobs Act of 2017), under current law, bonus depreciation drops to 0% for property placed in service in 2027 and beyond (unchanged by subsequent legislation as of this writing).
 There is no automatic extension.
 Congress has extended bonus depreciation before and may do so again, but capital planning that depends on an extension is speculative.

 The practical implication for 2026 is real: equipment placed in service by December 31, 2026 locks in the 20% bonus rate on any basis above the §179 cap.
 Equipment placed in service on January 1, 2027 captures nothing from bonus depreciation under current law.
 For businesses near the §179 phase-out range—buying between $2.89M and $4.05M in equipment—the timing gap between late December and early January is the difference between a meaningful immediate deduction and pure MACRS spread over years.